DanilaBerezin/Shroom-Ventures/README.md

 2) ~~Create config.mk that also supports compiling on msys~~
 3) ~~Finish character movement control (sprint, crouch etc)~~
 4) Figure out a pause screen
-5) Create a startup menu
+5) Figure out a static background
-6) Figure out animations
+6) Figure out a "ground" instead of just having a "platform"
-7) Figure out basic ai
+7) Figure out basic map file format
-8) Create a map loader
+8) Load a map
+9) Create a startup menu
+10) Figure out animations
+11) Figure out basic ai
-9) ~~Reinstall raylib and link against archive instead of shared library~~
+12) ~~Reinstall raylib and link against archive instead of shared library~~
-10) ~~Make makefile configurable and not dependent on my setup~~
+13) ~~Make makefile configurable and not dependent on my setup~~

 ## Build instructions
 Currently, I support building on MSYS2 with the mingw64 environment on Windows, and natively on linux.
 This project does depend on **Raylib** which is a beautiful project and you should please take a moment to [check them out](https://github.com/raysan5/raylib/).
 Before building Shroom Ventures from source, follow the instructions on Raylibs github repo to build and install the Raylib library on your system.